openelections/docs/contributingcodeguide.md

 #### Load

-Data loading involves stuffing raw results in a flat form into a Mongo database.
-The goal is to keep the data loader simple, and defer cleanups and transformations to downstream steps in the data pipeline.
+The load.py file is responsible for taking the raw results and putting them into a MongoDB database.
+The goal is to keep the data loader simple, and defer any data cleaning and transformations to downstream steps in the process.
+That said, this is where the process begins to place results data into our defined models, including `Candidate`, `Result` and `Contest`.

 The `load` task imports raw results from locally cached files into the data store.
 This assumes you've written the data loader for your state, of course!
+Depending on how complex a state's data is - for example, if different years come in different formats or contain different types of data - the load.py could contain multiple functions to handle this process.

+We use [unicodecsv](https://github.com/jdunck/python-unicodecsv) to read CSV files.

 Load all raw results in local cache.